TheThingsIndustries/lorawan-stack-docs/doc/content/devices/the-things-node/_index.md

 ## Activating The Things Node - OTAA

-In this section, you will learn how to use Over The Air Activation (OTAA) method to activate your Things Node with {{% tts %}}.
+To activate the Things Node using Over-the-air-activation (OTAA), you must enter some configuration settings from {{% tts %}}.

 In the Arduino IDE, select **File &#8594; Examples &#8594; TheThingsNode &#8594; Basic** from the menu bar.
 The ***Basic.ino*** sketch will open in a new window.